On odd colorings of sparse graphs: Odd coloring

-\begin{claim} Let $v$ be a $4^{+}$-vertex of $G$.
-The following are true: \begin{enumerate}[label = \rm\textbf{(\roman*)}] \item If $v$ has only $2$-neighbors, then $v$ is adjacent to at most $d(v)-2$ $2$-threads. \item If $v$ is adjacent to a $3$-thread, then $v$ is adjacent to at most $d(v)-4+\min\{n_{3^{+}}(v),1\}$ other $2$-threads. \end{enumerate} \end{claim} \begin{proof} Let $v$ be a $d$-vertex, and let $u_{1}, \dots, u_{d}$ be the neighbors of $v$.
-If $u_i$ is a $2$-vertex, then let $x_i$ be the neighbor of $u_i$ other than $v$, and for a $2$-thread $u_ix_i$, let $y_i$ be the neighbor of $x_i$ other than $u_i$.
-By \autoref{Claim:mad_rc}~(ii), $N_{2}(v)$ is an independent set.
-For the same reason, $u_i$'s, and $x_i$'s are all distinct and $x_{i}$'s is an independent set.
+\begin{claim} Let $v$ be a $4^{+}$-vertex in $G$.
+The following statements hold: \begin{enumerate}[label = \rm\textbf{(\roman*)}] \item If $v$ has only $2$-neighbors, then $v$ is adjacent to at most $d(v)-2$ $2$-threads. \item If $v$ is adjacent to a $3$-thread, then $v$ is adjacent to at most $d(v)-4+\min\{n_{3^{+}}(v),1\}$ other $2$-threads. \end{enumerate} \end{claim} \begin{proof} Let $v$ be a $d$-vertex, and let $u_{1}, \dots, u_{d}$ be the neighbors of $v$.
+If $u_i$ is a $2$-vertex, let $x_i$ be the neighbor of $u_i$ other than $v$.
+For a $2$-thread $u_ix_i$, let $y_i$ be the neighbor of $x_i$ other than $u_i$.
+By \autoref{Claim:mad_rc}(ii), $N_{2}(v)$ is an independent set.
+For the same reason, $u_i$'s and $x_i$'s are all distinct, and $x_{i}$'s form an independent set.